k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent phasing in more areas of the Sanctum
 - Fix: unaligned priests were hostile to Draugr II
 - Abused pets can turn hostile when untamed
+- Limit number of pets you can have